2 Kings 5: Lessons from Elisha’s Healing of Naaman’s Leprosy Regarding What God Expects From You

 • God does not heal or restore based upon your works.
 Naaman was also disappointed because he was ready to perform a great sacrifice (2 Kgs.
 5:13).
 He was ready to earn his restoration through a great and heroic sacrifice.
 Dunking himself in a muddy river left no room for him to boast that he had in some manner contributed to his healing.

 • Be obedient to God’s Word.
 Today, Christians are no longer “under the law” in the sense that they must comply with it to be saved (Gal.
 5:18; Ro.
 7:6; 8:3; Matt.
 5:17).
-Yet, Jesus also says that, if we love Him, we will keep His commandments: “If you love Me, you will keep My commandments.”
+But Jesus also says that, if we love Him, we will keep His commandments: “If you love Me, you will keep My commandments.”
 (Jo.
 14:15, 21; 15:10; 1 Jo.
 5:3; 2 Jo.
 1:6).
 Jesus is the great “I AM” who gave Moses the Ten Commandments at Mount Horeb (Jo.
 8:58; Ex.
 3:14).
 His “disciples” were the “disciplined ones” in keeping His commandments.
 As bondservants or freed slaves, they were obedient out of love, not obligation.
 Whether you follow the law out of love is also a test for whether you really know Him: “By this we know that we have come to know Him, if we keep His commandments.”
 (1 Jo.
 2:3; 1 Cor.
 7:19).
 Is there any area in your life where you are being disobedient to Jesus?

 5. Thanksgiving: God Expects Gratitude For His Blessings in Your Life.
 2 Kgs.
 5:15-19.